|

 The unpublished dissertation itself:

-Kelley, J.F., "Natural Language and computers: Six empirical steps for writing an easy-to-use computer application".
+Kelley, J.F., “Natural Language and computers: Six empirical steps for writing an easy-to-use computer application”.
 Unpublished doctoral dissertation, The Johns Hopkins University, 1983.
-(Can be obtained from University Microfilms International; 300 North Zeeb Road; Ann Arbor, Michigan 48106.)
+(Item 8321592 can be obtained from University Microfilms International; 300 North Zeeb Road; Ann Arbor, Michigan 48106.)